CharlesTaylor7/gemini/README.md

 - Learn how to solve the puzzle

 ## Scripts Dev Server
-- TODO: explain installion of deps
+- TODO: explain installation of deps

 - Run a dev server with hot reloads: `./scripts/run-dev.sh`
 - Run the tests in watch mode: `./scripts/watch-dev.sh`